jannis-baum/bachelor-thesis/thesis/chapters/4_3-testing.md

 ## Testing with an expert

+- introduce aniwaa and goals of the meeting

+### Setup

-- setup: video call
+- video call
 - introduction to anni
 - me clicking what she tells me to click to simulate usage test without deployment
 - worked through 4 "real" scenarios to get comprehensive feedback and have aniwaa get to know anni

+### Results

-- indicate her statements (stumpf)
+- indicate her statements (stumpf):
   - overall perceived as "very user-friendly" and "great annotation tool"
   - learned the UI quickly and without confusion
   - liked displayed CPIC data ("avoids using two screen i.e. CPIC and anni")